 Aiming Higher, Deeper, And Longer

-Again, while this list is not comprehensive, it could take us definitively beyond some of the weaker criteria we have previously considered for ourselves as worship leaders, and as the Body of Christ for our worship leaders.
+Again, while this list is not comprehensive and holds much repetition, it could take us definitively beyond some of the weaker criteria we have previously considered as acceptable for ourselves as worship leaders, and as the Body of Christ for our worship leaders.

 Aiming higher, deeper, and longer, please join me in praying that our worship leaders (and churches) would see their role with greater respect – and worth the investment of time, energy, and resources it takes for these leaders to be developed for the sake of the Church and the world Jesus loves.